Aug 2, 2020: 18th Sunday in Ordinary Time (A)

 Come to me heedfully, listen, that you may have life.

 Isaiah assures the people that God has not rejected them.
-Rather, God is calling them to fidelity: “heed me,” “come to me,” “listen.”
+Rather, God is calling them to fidelity: “come to me,” “heed me,” “listen.”

-The prophet is referring to more than ordinary food and drink, because the word used for “listen” is shema.
-This is the same verb that introduces Israel’s most important prayer, which is known by the same word: Shema!, or Hear, O Israel!
+We can be sure that Isaiah is referring to more than ordinary food and drink because the word used for “listen” is shāma.
+This is the same verb that introduces Israel’s most important prayer: Hear, O Israel!
 The word suggests not only hearing but also heeding the words that are heard.

 I will renew with you the everlasting covenant, the benefits assured to David.